aragon/geo-browser-contracts/README.md

 ### Main Voting plugin

 It's the main governance plugin for standard spaces, where all proposals are voted by editors.
+It is a adapted version of Aragon's [AddresslistVoting plugin](https://github.com/aragon/osx/blob/develop/packages/contracts/src/plugins/governance/majority-voting/addresslist/AddresslistVoting.sol).
 Only members (or editors) can create proposals and they can only be executed after a qualified majority has voted for it.

+It acts as the source of truth about who is an editor, on Spaces with standard governance.

 The governance settings need to be defined when the plugin is deployed but the DAO can change them at any time.